sidorsett/brazostweaker/README.md

   * Divider 2
   * Maximum clock 32/2\*100MHz = 1600MHz

-Even though you can select a divider smaller than 2 on an E-350, the CPU blocks that and just runs stil at 1.6GHz!
+Even though you can select a divider smaller than 2 on an E-350, the CPU blocks that and just runs still at 1.6GHz!

 ## NB PStates ##